catacld/OOPTV/README.md

 # OOP TV

 An implementation of the backend of a streaming service, written in java.
-The commands executed by the user are given inside a JSON file.
+The strategy executed by the user are given inside a JSON file.
 The user can access multiple pages, and on each page execute two types of actions: either "on page", or "change page".